Law (Philosophy, Politics and Law Pathway) LLB (Hons) – 2023 entry

 The heightened analytical skills that can be obtained on our LLB in Law (Philosophy, Politics and Law Pathway) are increasingly in demand by employers.
 As technology eliminates simplistic tasks, employers are progressively seeking law graduates who have complex problem-solving skills, can think abstractly, argue critically and find creative solutions to novel legal problems.
 This is what our course delivers.

-We are ranked in the top 20 for law in the UK by the Times Higher Education World University Rankings 2021 and 15th for employability in law in the Guardian University Guide 2021.
+We are ranked 4th for law in the National Student Survey 2022.
+We are ranked in the top 60 for law in the world by the Times Higher Education World University Rankings 2022.
+We are ranked top ten in the UK for politics in The Times and The Sunday Times Good University Guide 2023.

 What you will study